lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 ## 2. General Case

 In realistic cases, TODs are really huge (millions or billions of samples!).
-This means a lot of memory occupation.
+This means a lot of memory allocation.

 STRIP case:

 49 polarimeters * 2 years * 365 days * 86400 s * 100 Hz ≈ 300 billion samples

-which means about 2 Terabytes of memory occupation!
+which means about 2 Terabytes of memory allocation!

 It is much more a single computer can support.
 It is thus compulsory to split the TOD simulation and analysis between different computing units, by using MPI.